MuddasirQA/IMS-Starter/README.md

 java -jar IMS-0.0.1-jar-with-dependencies

-Please see above for how to use the application.
+Please see "Using the application" at the top of this readme file for an extensive breakdown on how to use this application.